About Protect Ancient Forests

 UPDATE: The 2023 report can be read here.

-• Although it is encouraging that the government is mapping where mature and old-growth forests are located, the order does not actively protect any federal forests.
+Although it is encouraging that the government began mapping where mature and old-growth forests are located, the order does not actively protect any federal forests.